Geoluminate/geoluminate/docs/contributing/getting_started.md

 # Getting Started

-This guide outlines the steps to contribute to Geoluminate.
+This guide outlines the steps to contribute to FairDM.
 By following these instructions, you can fork the repository, set up a virtual environment, make changes, write tests, and submit a pull request to the main repository.

 ## Prerequisites